How The Son Of A Former African School Teacher Made Over $1 Billion Dollars

 With a price tag set at $8.2 million, Patrice Motsepe had to run around in a bid to source the money before the opportunity was gone.
 He ran to the banks, but they refused him a loan because the mine was up for sale for being unprofitable, and besides, no black South African had ever owned a mining operation before.

-They struck a good deal, and Bobby Godsell handed over the mining shafts to Patrice Motsepe, who would pay the $8.2 million cost over a period of years, inclusive of the profits he’d generate from it for that period.
+They struck a good deal, and Bobby Godsell handed over the mining shafts to Patrice Motsepe, who would pay the $8.2 million cost over a period of years.

 With the price of Gold still falling, Patrice Motsepe had to take drastic steps to ensure the mine had a full turnaround.
 To do this, he implemented a lot of lean operations, downsized the staffs at the Orkney mine to 5,000 from 7,500, cut the management staffs in half, and worked from a building located in Orkney, so he could supervise its operations directly, since it was the most profitable of all the mine shafts handed over to him.